 A single discount rate of 7.00% was used to measure the total pension liability.
-The single discount rate was based on the expected rate of return on pension plan investments of 7.00%.
-The projection of cash flows used to determine the single discount rate assumed that contributions from active members and those of the contributing employers and the non-employer contributing entity will be made at the rates set by the legislature in the 2019 session.
-It is assumed that future employer and state contributions will be 8.50 percent of payroll in fiscal year 2020 gradually increasing to 9.55 percent of payroll over the next several years.
-This includes all employer and state contributions for active and rehired retirees.
+The single discount rate was based on the expected rate of return on plan investments of 7.00%.
+The projection of cash flows used to determine this single discount rate assumed that contributions from active members, employers and the non-employer contributing entity will be made at the rates set by the Legislature during the 2019 session.
+It is assumed that future employer and State contributions will be 9.5% of payroll in fiscal year 2024 gradually increasing to 9.56% in fiscal year 2025 and thereafter.
+This includes all employer and State contributions for active and rehired retirees.

-Based on these assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
+Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-The long-term expected rate of return on pension plan investments was determined using a building-block method in which best estimates ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+The long-term expected rate of return on pension plan investments is 7.00%.
+The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimates ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of geometric real rates of return for each major asset class included in TRS's target asset allocation as of August 31, 2022 are summarized below:
+Best estimates of geometric real rates of return for each major asset class included in the System's target allocation as of August 31, 2023 (see page 56 of the TRS ACFR) are summarized on the following page.